 Here's my top 5 suggestions of which islands near Mykonos to visit after, not including Santorini:

 The island of Naxos is in a different category than Mykonos.
 You don't visit Naxos for the clubbing scene, but you will find excellent beaches and amazing food.
+The photogenic Portara of Naxos makes for one of the best sunset spots in Greece.

 As the largest of the islands in the Cyclades, Naxos has a lot more to offer than Mykonos.
 There's more authentic villages, hiking trails, culture and history.
 It's also a lot more affordable than Mykonos!